iterative/dvc.org/static/docs/commands-reference/remote_add.md

 ```

 To set key id, key secret and endpoint you need to use modify command from DVC,
 a sample ussge is show below.
-Please, use `--local` to avoid committing your
+Make sure to use the `--local` option to avoid
-secrte key into Git:
+committing your secrets into Git:

 ```dvc
 $ dvc remote modify myremote --local oss_key_id my-key-id